Guest

 Service and Support

-Technical support for the Cisco Nexus B22 Blade Fabric Extenders can be obtained from either Cisco or the blade vendor who sold the fabric extender.
+Technical support for the Cisco Nexus B22 Blade Fabric Extender can be obtained from either Cisco or the blade vendor who sold the fabric extender.

-• For configuration or troubleshooting assistance, the Cisco Nexus B22 Blade Fabric Extenders are covered under the Cisco support contract of the parent Cisco Nexus switch.
-For information about obtaining documentation, submitting a service request, and gathering additional information, see the monthly "What's New in Cisco Product Documentation," which also lists all new and revised Cisco technical documentation, at http://www.cisco.com/en/US/docs/general/whatsnew/whatsnew.html Subscribe to "What's New in Cisco Product Documentation" as an RSS feed and set content to be delivered directly to your desktop using a reader application.
+All Cisco Nexus B22 Blade Fabric Extenders: For software configuration or troubleshooting assistance, support is obtained through the vendor providing support for the upstream Cisco Nexus switch.
+If support is provided by Cisco, for information about obtaining documentation and submitting a service request and other information, see the monthly “What’s New in Cisco Product Documentation,” which also lists all new and revised Cisco technical documentation, at https://www.cisco.com/en/US/docs/general/whatsnew/whatsnew.html.
+Subscribe to “What’s New in Cisco Product Documentation” as an RSS feed and set content to be delivered directly to your desktop using a reader application.
 The RSS feeds are a free service.
 Cisco currently supports RSS Version 2.0.

-– If you have purchased a Care Pack (service upgrade), call 1-800-633-3600.
-For more information about Care Packs, refer to the HP website.
-In other locations or for the name of the nearest HP authorized reseller, see the Contact HP worldwide (in English) webpage.
+If you have purchased an HP Care Pack (service upgrade), call 1-800-633-3600.
+For more information about HP Care Packs, refer to the HP website.
+In other locations or for the name of the nearest HP authorized reseller, see the Contact HP Worldwide (in English) webpage.